-The 52-story Gas Company Tower is among the 100 tallest buildings in the world, and one of the many on that list featuring advanced exterior wall technologies by Enclos.
+The 52-story Gas Company Tower was among the 100 tallest buildings in the world (at the time of completion), and one of the many on that list featuring advanced exterior wall technologies by Enclos.
 With its shimmering blue glass crown, a recognizable symbol of the company’s iconic blue flame, the building enlivens the skyline of downtown Los Angeles.
-Located adjacent to important civic spaces, the tower’s base activates the street with shops, signage and art.
+Located adjacent to important civic spaces, the tower’s base activates the street with shops, signage, and art.
 It is the fifth tallest building in Los Angeles.

 The project site is located next to the recently renovated Los Angeles Central Library, and is the second building of the Library Square Redevelopment Project.
 Gas Company Tower’s building’s base at 5th Street and Grand Avenue rests on the edge of LA’s famous Bunker Hill business district, among many of downtown’s most bustling retail vendors.